 One new format to be aware of is AVIF.
 This has been designed specifically fore website performance and can even surpass WebP in quality.
 AVID provides the same positive qualities as the above image formats, and also offers an excellent compression ratio.
 In fact, AVIF provides almost 50% savings in size when compared to JPEG format.
 This is something all companies should be considering for the future.

-Choosing the right compression method for images and visual content on your website
+Choosing the right compression method for images on your website

 Reducing the size of the image through compression is essential, once you have selected the right format.
 This will allow the image to load more quickly, and take less space.
 These are the two methods for compressing images: